kapawlak/temp_lab_host/Courses/345/3L/lab5.md

 In this scenario, we want to measure the peak-to-peak voltage of the signal.

-:::Exercise
+:::Exercise ( | 4 Points)
 1. What is the peak-to-peak voltage?
 Include uncertainty.
 Now switch to AC coupling and adjust the CH1 vertical scaling so that the signal fills as much of the screen as possible.
 2. What is the peak-to-peak voltage?
 Include uncertainty.
-3. Why is better to use the AC coupling?
+3. Why is it useful to use the AC coupling?
 :::

 :::Note